 For those who want to stay home, we have the Texas Cyber Summit Virtual Experience, featuring a completely separate event with exclusive programming just for the platform from our amazing learning tracks to our incredible speakers.
 For those who missed it, last year’s virtual version of TCS Virtual was unbelievable, with multiple streaming channels across three different platforms.
 Like the live convention, this year’s virtual convention will be packed with the same learning opportunities, goodness and many opportunities to connect and interact on our social platforms, all of which we know will make you happy.

 Because of our amazing attendees, we often get asked what you can do to help the convention.
 Outside of lending your support and love during this difficult time, which we seriously can’t thank you enough for, we encourage anyone who can be vaccinated, to take the step to protect yourself and your community.
-Additionally, we ask that you take responsibility to maintain your health by following CDC guidelines, as we will be.
+Additionally, we ask that you take responsibility to maintain your health by following CDC guidelines, as we will be doing and enforcing.

 The very best part of Texas Cyber Summit is the community.
 We know that you have each other’s backs, that you care for your fellow attendee, and that you will follow the rules because it’s the right thing to do.
 We trust you to make good decisions and look forward to welcoming you home.

 We’ve committed to answering questions about how Texas Cyber Summit will look different this year.
-Below is a rather lengthy list of changes that we have put in place to deliver on a quality of the Texas Cyber Summit experience while taking important steps to keep our members and attendees safe.
+Below is a rather lengthy list of changes that we have put in place to deliver on a quality of the Texas Cyber Summit experience while taking important steps to keep our guests, attendees, members and staff safe.

 Face masks and reduced attendance